Competitive Intelligence: Commodity or Business Driver?

 Why?
 Because data-driven is a non-negotiable in the digital commerce world we operate in.

-If data-driven has become a necessity, data cannot be treated like a commodity.
+As data-driven has become a necessity, data cannot be treated like a commodity.

 Let’s think about data and analytics differently.